-An Italian classic, with a fresh spring twist – our wild garlic gnocchi.
-If you are anything like me and love to make things from scratch, avoid plastic packaging, and have fun playing around with dough and making shapes with it, you will enjoy this recipe!
+An Italian classic, with a fresh spring twist - our wild garlic gnocchi.
+If you love to make things from scratch and avoid plastic packaging, you will enjoy this recipe!

 Simple gnocchi are made from potatoes and flour.
 Adding wild garlic gives a delicious subtle and fresh garlic flavour, as well as a vibrant green colour.

 If wild garlic isn’t in season, or native to your area you can make these gnocchi using spinach and a few cloves of garlic instead.

 Starchy potatoes work best, such as Desiree or Russet potatoes.
 Keeping everything as dry as possible helps to reduce the amount of flour you need to bring your gnocchi together into a workable dough.

 To make our wild garlic gnocchi, we simply peel the potatoes (saving the peels to make some zero waste potato peel crisps) and then boil or steam them until tender.